Purple heart plant (Tradescantia pallida) is the queen of all plants!

 What do you say Is Purple Heart Plant Poisonous?

 No, purple plant is not deadly poisonous but may cause complications if ingested, especially sap.
 That is why wash your hands when you come in contact with the sap.

-Its foliage may also cause skin irritation, so keep it away from the pets to that they may not get any problem.
+Its foliage may also cause skin irritation, so keep it away from the pets so that they may not get any problems.